When Should I Start Teaching My Puppy Not To Pull On The Leash?

 Benefits of Leash Training

 The benefits of leash training extend far beyond mere control and safety.
-Leash-trained dogs tend to have better overall behavior because they understand and follow basic commands.
+Leash-trained tend to have better overall behavior because they understand and follow basic commands.
 By teaching your puppy to walk politely on a leash, you enhance their socialization skills and ensure they can navigate various environments without causing a ruckus.
 Leash training also aids in forming a strong bond between you and your pup, as you work together towards a common goal, fostering trust and cooperation.

 Common Challenges in Leash Training